 Juvenile Justice Center residents participated in a book club through the Daniel Boone Library.
 As part of the book club, residents were provided pre-selected books to read that were geared toward issues that are challenging to adolescents in today's world.
 The residents are allowed to keep the books.
 During book club, residents read excerpts from their book and engage in group discussions.
-In 2022, 6 hours of book club were provided to kids.
-During each visit, the library also gives each participant a book to take with them when they leave the facility.
+Additionally the library also gives each participant a book to take with them when they leave the facility.

-Educational Program
+School Program

 Since the facility first opened in January 1975, juveniles at JJC have been provided quality educational services through the Juvenile Justice Center School Program, in conjunction with the Columbia Public School District.
 Columbia Public School District Staff evaluates Juvenile Justice Center's educational needs every year, providing students with educational staff that can include teachers, special education staff, Title I staff or instructional aides.
 In order to provide school over the summer, JJC employs a part-time summer school teacher to provide instruction to the juveniles.
-198.0 hours of instruction were provided during the 2022 summer school program.
+Three youths graduated from high school while at JJC this school year.